process-analytics/bpmn-visualization-examples/examples/custom-interaction/popover-static/README.md

 ⚠️ It's not possible to use BPMN diagram navigation at the moment. \
-Panning and zooming causes the diagram to be redrawn.
+Pan and zoom causes the diagram to be redrawn.
 A new API comes later to support this case.